bryon82/RadFixes/README.md

 * Fishing rod reel rotating the opposite way.
 * CargoController mod affecting the gui.
 * Tea boxes and tobacco crates not rotated in inventory properly so you can see the label.
+* Damage to the boat when exiting shipyards.

 ## Configurable